-Starlet Nath Posted July 16, 2006 Share Posted July 16, 2006 Well if you went to a scrappersYou would need to make it dead easy:Drivers and Passenger door looms(with clips!!), central locking servo, operating arm & last but not least the fuse and carrier for the central locking which is tuck up in the dash near the steering wheel!!!.
+Starlet Nath Posted July 16, 2006 Posted July 16, 2006 Well if you went to a scrappersYou would need to make it dead easy:Drivers and Passenger door looms(with clips!!), central locking servo, operating arm & last but not least the fuse and carrier for the central locking which is tuck up in the dash near the steering wheel!!!.
 Don't forget to make a mental note of what the connector looks like for the fuse carrier and write down the colour of the wires!!It will basically be plug and play!!strip your doors, install the door looms from inside the car out to the door.Plug the door looms into the correct connector on the dash loom(Which by the way is a standard loom on the EP91)fit the servos and operating arms then plug them in.Finally find the connector in the dash (tucked up behind the steering wheel) for the fuse carrier, plug it in and screw onto the dash support bar.I think thats about it!!!Then give it a try.I'm not an expert, all this information is from my own experiences and what I've seen from my own EP91.
-So I hope this helps.Nath ;) Quote Link to post Share on other sites
+So I hope this helps.Nath ;) Quote

 Recommended Posts